AurelienCD/DeepHybridLearning_RadiotherapyQA_Depository_ManuscriptID_Diagnostics/README.md

-# DeepHybridLearning_RadiotherapyQA_Depository_ManuscriptID_22-1397
+# DeepHybridLearning_RadiotherapyQA_Depository_ManuscriptID_Diagnostics

-The python codes above are the one used in the manuscript "Deep Hybrid Learning prediction of patient specific quality assurance in radiotherapy: implementation in clinical routine" submitted in Medical Physics.
+The python codes above are the one used in the manuscript "Deep Hybrid Learning prediction of patient specific quality assurance in radiotherapy: implementation in clinical routine" submitted in Diagnostics.

-Manuscript ID: 22-1397.
+Manuscript ID: Diagnostics.

 - "Complexity_index" code allows to obtain the complexity indexes of radiotherapy plans using Raystation treatment planning software
 - "Machine Learning" code is the code developed to train the predicting machine learning models for Thorax and Head tumour location